AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Runtime_certificate.md

         Before setting configurations in Anjay you need to stop running Anjay by `anjay stop` command.

-    Run these commands and paste generated in the previous step files.
+    Run these commands and paste the content of the files generated in the previous step.

     ```
     anjay config set public_cert